arosnews/arosnews.github.io/_posts/2024-07-30-OWB-axrt-wsl2.md

 ---
 layout: post
-title: Oddysey Web Browser on AxRT Windows 11 (WSL2)
+title: Odyssey Web Browser on AxRT Windows 11 (WSL2)
 subtitle: installation manual
 tag: tutorial
 lang: en
 ref: tutOWBaw
 ---

-In this short tutorial, I will show you how to run Oddysey Web Browser on a Windows 11 computer with WSL2 installed.
+In this short tutorial, I will show you how to run Odyssey Web Browser on a Windows 11 computer with WSL2 installed.
 One of the simpler methods to install WSL2 is to use **WSL Manager**.
 You can download it from the Microsoft Store or directly from [the project's Github page](https://github.com/bostrot/wsl2-distro-manager/releases).

 The first time you run it, if you have not had a WSL system before, **WSL Manager** will guide you through the installation process (a reboot will be required).
 After restarting, go to settings and mark **GuiAplications** to **true**.